-- Perform office reviews to verify data meets the required standards and confidence levels established by this Division and FHWA. - Provide up-to-date route network, DMI, roadway characteristics and system information through various programs. - Process and submit annual HPMS submittal. - Utilize HPMS to update Rating Indices, Capacity, and Volume/Service Flow ratio in the HIS database. - Use HIS to measure highway system performance and assist with analyses of the Unscheduled Projects List. - Maintain currency of HPMS software and perform changes required by federal legislation, regulations, policies, and/or guidelines, as needed to the HPMS. - Investigate results of HPMS each year and analyze changes in processes to improve output of report. - Assist in processing and reporting of the FHWA 534 and 536 reports.
+- Perform office reviews to verify data meets the required standards and confidence levels established by this Division and FHWA. - Provide up-to-date route network, DMI, roadway characteristics and system information through various programs. - Complete a statewide urban boundary review in cooperation with Highway Districts, MPO's and Local Officials - Process and submit annual HPMS submittal. - Regularly review Functional Classification in cooperation with Highway Districts and MPO's.
+Review Functional Classification change requests from Highway Districts and other external entities. - Coordinate changes to the NHS and Strategic Highway Network following proper procedure for approval from FHWA and DOD. - Utilize HPMS to update Rating Indices, Capacity, and Volume/Service Flow ratio in the HIS database. - Use HIS to measure highway system performance and assist with analyses of the Unscheduled Projects List. - Maintain currency of HPMS software and perform changes required by federal legislation, regulations, policies, and/or guidelines, as needed to the HPMS. - Investigate results of HPMS each year and analyze changes in processes to improve output of report. - Assist in processing and reporting of the FHWA 534 and 536 reports.

-- Routines to extract better road information from the GPS files (i.e. vertical grade, horizontal curve) - Queries and routines for quality control of the database concerning asset items and road information - Database and GIS application troubleshooting when errors take place - Database and GIS upgrades - Other agency information loaded or linked to HIS database - New roadway centerlines obtained through GPS technology and CAD design files and updates to both the GIS layers and HIS database - New roadway inventory either through field collection or extracted from CAD design files to update the GIS layers and HIS database - New roadway inventory extracted through photo van software - Existing roadway characteristic inventory QC checks from photo van pictures - Transportation Enterprise database updates for cabinet wide consumption of data - Cabinet wide Asset Management updates and route locations to update other divisions - HPMS 534 and 536 Reports - HPMS submittal due June 15, 2011 - Reports created concerning information about transportation network stored in HIS database - Provide Certification of Public Road Mileage by June 1
+- Routines to extract better road information from the GPS files (i.e. vertical grade, horizontal curve) - Queries and routines for quality control of the database concerning asset items and road information - Database and GIS application troubleshooting when errors take place - Database and GIS upgrades - Other agency information loaded or linked to HIS database - New roadway centerlines obtained through GPS technology and CAD design files and updates to both the GIS layers and HIS database - New roadway inventory either through field collection or extracted from CAD design files to update the GIS layers and HIS database - New roadway inventory extracted through photo van software - Existing roadway characteristic inventory QC checks from photo van pictures - Transportation Enterprise database updates for cabinet wide consumption of data - Cabinet wide Asset Management updates and route locations to update other divisions - HPMS 534 and 536 Reports